 The approach is based on decades of neuroscience research, which indicated that the brain treats VR experiences just like it would treat real life.
 In other words, performance in a virtual work environment is a close indicator of performance in a real work environment.

-By using VR to immerse employees into “real” work situations, Immersive Learning capitalizes on proven best practices for behavioral learning.
+By using Immersive Learning with VR to immerse employees into “real” work situations, Immersive Learning capitalizes on proven best practices for behavioral learning.
 This helps improve learner engagement, preparedness, knowledge retention, and confidence.

-When delivered via a cloud-based platform, Immersive Learning provides these benefits at scale across the entire enterprise.
+When delivered via a cloud-based platform, companies are realizing these benefits at scale.

 The four pillars of Immersive Learning

-Immersive Learning is not just content inside a VR headset.
-It is the combination of the four components that creates engaging, impactful, and measurable training experiences.
+Immersive Learning in VR is not just content inside a headset.
+VR learning is the combination of the four components that creates engaging, impactful, and measurable training experiences.

 Virtual Reality immerses learners